 By this time the pastry dough will be getting quite solid and stiff and difficult to roll - but you can do it.
 That should be enough, but if you think you have the strength and stamina and enough cheese then go ahead repeat again and make your cheese twists really really cheesey

 cut it into strips.
 Don't worry about size - you can make them whatever length you like, but if they are too wide they won't twist very easily

 twist the strips into a spiral

-Squash them ever so lightly with the palm of y our had to prevent them from uncurling
+You can squash them ever so lightly with the palm of y our had to prevent them from uncurling

 Bake in a medium to hot oven until they are golden and bubbling.
 Once cooled you have a tasty treat (don't forget to bake those trimmed parts too)

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page

 Please remember that the author of this website is not a professional.
 All statements are opinions and not to be taken as advice.

 Everyone is making cheese twists

 "Don't believe everything you read on the internet" Abraham Lincoln